Fitzgerald Toussaint

-Fitzgerald D'Andre Toussaint (born May 4, 1990) is a former American football running back.
-He played college football at Michigan and signed with the Baltimore Ravens as an undrafted free agent in 2014.
-He has also been a member of the Pittsburgh Steelers for a good portion of his 4 year NFL career.
-He spent 2 years on the Pittsburgh Steelers.
+Fitzgerald D'Andre Toussaint (born May 4, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Michigan Wolverines and signed with the Baltimore Ravens as an undrafted free agent in 2014.
+He also played for the Pittsburgh Steelers for three seasons.

 Early years

 Toussaint grew up in Youngstown, Ohio, to a Haitian father and to an African American mother.
-He graduated from Liberty High School, where as a senior in 2008, he rushed for 2,229 yards (10.4 per carry) and 28 touchdowns and was named Ohio's co-offensive player of the year in Division III.
-Toussaint committed to the University of Michigan after his senior year and was considered one of the five impact players in Michigan's recruiting class for 2009.
+He graduated from Liberty High School, where as a senior in 2009, he rushed for 2,229 yards (10.4 per carry) and 28 touchdowns and was named Ohio's co-offensive player of the year in Division III.
+Toussaint committed to the University of Michigan after his senior year.
 After committing to Michigan, Toussaint donned the scarlet uniform of the Ohio high school all-star team for the annual Big 33 Football Classic against the Pennsylvania high school all-star team.

 Toussaint was also on the school's track & field team, where he competed as a sprinter.
 At the 2007 OHSAA Regional Track and Field Championships, he won the 100 meters by running a personal-best time of 10.74 seconds.
 He also won the 60 meters at the 2009 Kent State HS Open, recording a career-best time of 6.89 seconds.

 On September 23, 2022, Toussaint was inducted into the Liberty High School Hall of Fame.